-Whilst cocktail and industry knowledge lies with Lefti on the most part when it comes to these blogs, I’m able to spend a little bit of time focusing on the culture at Icely Done, and tell our story to enable you to get a feel of what we’re like as a business.
+Whilst cocktail and industry knowledge lies with Lefti for the most part when it comes to these blogs, I’m able to spend a little bit of time focusing on the culture at Icely Done, and tell our story to enable you to get a feel of what we’re like as a business.
 Over the past couple of months, it’s been evident to me that Icely Done’s ethos lies in constantly moving forward in pursuit of the remarkable, and for us to achieve this – we need to create a rewarding and fulfiling working environment for all employees.

 If you’ve ever ventured to our Hertfordshire HQ, you’ll see we have a whiteboard up in the office with various different headings – where we’re able to decide and plan our Collective Contributions to Remarkable Lives.